xe6/woolf-ai-analyzer/README.md

 - I chose `pdf2pic` because it offers a simple and efficient way to convert PDF files directly into base64-encoded images, which suits the project requirements.

 - Although `tRPC` recently introduced support for file uploads (starting from version `11.x`), I opted not to use it for this project.
 A REST API seemed more appropriate for handling file uploads, especially since we are not using a client application that would benefit from schema sharing — one of the key advantages of `tRPC`.

+---
+## Considerations for further improvement
+Since this project serves as an MVP to demonstrate technical skills and the integration of the VertexAI API, several aspects such as validation, rate-limiting, and security measures were intentionally left out to maintain focus on the core functionality.

+Below is a list of potential improvements that can be implemented in future iterations to enhance the robustness, scalability, and security of the application:

+1. Input Validation:

+- Ensure that uploaded files meet specific criteria, such as format (only PDF files allowed), file size, and content type.
+- Implement schema validation (e.g., using `Zod`) for incoming data to prevent malformed requests.

+2. Rate-Limiting:

+- Implement rate-limiting to prevent abuse of the API by limiting the number of requests from a single IP or user within a given time frame (e.g., using `@nestjs/throttler`).

+3. Authentication:

+- Introduce user authentication (e.g., `JWT`, `OAuth`) to secure endpoints and limit access to authorized users.

+4. Cloud File Storage instead of in-memory buffer store:

+- When handling a lot of concurrent requests, Node.js server will likely run out of memory to process intermediate PDF files.
+- Consider integrating cloud storage solutions (e.g., `AWS S3`, `Google Cloud Storage`) to handle file uploads and provide better scalability.
+- Implement a file retention policy to manage file storage and clean up unused files after a certain period.

+5. Container optimization:

+- Use more lightweight and secure base image to run the application

+---